The Making Of The British Landscape

-The British landscape has been continuously occupied by humans for 12,000 years, from the end of the Ice Age to the twenty-first century.
+The British landscape has been continuously occupied by humans for 12,000 years, from the end of the Ice Age till the twenty-first century.
 It has been transformed from a European peninsula of glacier and tundra to an island of glittering cities and exquisite countryside.

 In this geographical journey through time, we discover the ancient relationship between people and place and the deep-rooted tensions between town and countryside.
 From tsunamis to Roman debacles, from henge to high-rise and hamlet to metropolis, this is a book about change and adaptation.
 As Britain lurches towards a more sustainable future, it is the story of our age.